PabloCastellano/docs.rocketpool.net/src/guides/node/create-validator.md

 ## Choosing a Bond Size

-::: warning NOTE
+::: info NOTE
-8-ETH bonded minipools are a feature of the [**Atlas**](../atlas/whats-new.md) upgrade and will not be available until Atlas has launched.
+8-ETH bonded minipools are a feature of the [**Atlas**](../atlas/whats-new.md) upgrade, which was launched on April 17th.
 :::

 Before creating a minipool, the first step is to choose the amount of ETH you want to bond.